tiagojsag/playbook/guidelines/professional-guidance.md

 * Is it difficult but achievable within 3 months?
 * Make sure it’s not a task, rather a result.
 * Can you look at it in 3 months and understand what is means.
 * Is it legible, Could Craig understand it?
-Could your mum understand it?
+Could a non-expert understand it?